Deck the Halls: How I Decorated My Apartment for Christmas for Under $25

 Nearly 70 bucks for a fake wreath that made a huge glitter mess whenever it moved?!
 No thanks.

-If you head into Michael’s and it isn’t having the same sale, be sure to check its coupon site before purchasing your items.
+If you head into Michael’s and it isn’t having the same sale, check its coupon site before purchasing your items.
 I found one for 50% off any full-priced merchandise before I went in.

 Once I got home, I perused Pinterest for inspiration.
 I picked a few wall decorations and center pieces that looked easy to make and started there.

-I don’t have a dining room table (when I say my apartment is small, I mean small), so I opted to decorate around my TV, since we mainly hang out on the couch.
+I don’t have a dining room table (when I say my apartment is small, I mean small), so I opted to decorate around my TV, because we mainly hang out on the couch.

 To make these simple decorations come to life, I went to my local dollar store and bought the following: